whitneyburton/portfolios/students/george_hudson/20150814-george_hudson-m1.markdown

 ###Giving Feedback

-I actively sought to give feedback to Relen Le, the mentor who worked with me the most.
+I actively sought to give feedback to Rolen Le, the mentor who worked with me the most.
 I also gave feedback (almost all positive) to Mitch Ashby and Andrew Carmer.

+I wrote feedback for Mimi Schatz and Rose Kohn for their portfolios.

-In addition to the written feedback I was asked to give about Russell Harms, my partner for the SalesEngine project, I also spoke with him in person, giving him detailed feedback and asking for feedback from him.
+In addition to the written feedback I was asked to give about Russell Harms, my partner for the SalesEngine project, I also spoke with him in person, giving him detailed feedback and asking for feedback in return from him.
+I feel I need to work on my upfront communication, establishing expectations and availability sooner.

 ###Playing a Part